yggdrasil-network/yggdrasil-network.github.io/installation-linux-nixos.md

 ## Preparation

 Before configuring Yggdrasil, you will need to get a `PrivateKey` first.
-To get it, simply run `nix-shell -p yggdrasil --run "yggdrasil -genconf -json"`, and copy the `PrivateKey` generated for you.
+To get it, simply run `nix-shell -p yggdrasil --run "yggdrasil -genconf -json | yggdrasil -useconf -exportkey"`, and copy the output to your clipboard, it should start with `-----BEGIN PRIVATE KEY-----`.

 Now proceed to the configuration.